Createdd/Writing/2018/articles/MLIntroP3.md

 #### Practical Tips

-To actually speed up a supervised learning case, you should
+To speed up a supervised learning case, you should
-1. extract only the inputs (to have an unlabeled training set)
+1. extract only the inputs (to have an unlabeled training set if you are provided a labeled one)
 2. perform the PCA algorithm
 3. create a new training set by substituting your previous x with the new input z
 4. train your algorithm with the new data set

 Note that, PCA should only be applied to the training set and not the cross validation or testing set.
-Afterwards the result mapping from x to z can be applied to the cross validation and testing set as well.
+Afterwards the resulted mapping from x to z can be applied to the cross validation and testing set as well.

 Be careful to NOT use PCA when your model has a problem of overfitting.
 Although reducing features helps in addressing the problem, the concept of PCA throws away some amount of information without knowing the values of y.
-This can lead in rare cases to bad results.
+This can lead to bad results.
 It is better to use regularization instead.

 Lastly, always try to train your algorithm with original data.
-PCA should only be applied the normal machine learning architecture is not sufficient!
+PCA should only be applied if the normal machine learning architecture is not sufficient!

 ---